Ella Fitzgerald Sings the Johnny Mercer Song Book

 Ella Fitzgerald Sings the Johnny Mercer Song Book is a 1964 studio album by the American jazz singer Ella Fitzgerald, with the Nelson Riddle Orchestra, focusing on the songs of Johnny Mercer.
 It was recorded in Los Angeles, California.
 This is Fitzgerald's fifth and final collaboration with Riddle during her years on the Verve label.

-The album is notable as Fitzgerald's only Song Book to concentrate on the work of a lyricist.
-Riddle's lush arrangements interact most beautifully with Fitzgerald on ballads like "Midnight Sun" and "Skylark".
-Fitzgerald's impeccable swing is most evident on "Something's Gotta Give" and "Too Marvelous for Words".
+It is also the last of the "Song Book" series of LPs dedicated to great American songwriters, which had begun in 1956 with Ella Fitzgerald Sings the Cole Porter Song Book.